Turgutefe-Aksit/Turgutefe-Aksit/README.md

 </h1>

 <h3 align="center" >
- Hi, I'm Turgutefe Akşit from Turkey and I am a Computer Science student at Izmir Bakircay University
+ Hi, I'm Turgutefe Akşit from Turkey and I am a Computer Science student at Izmir Bakircay University.
 </h3>